thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 03 July 2022
+### Daily Rundown on Monday, 04 July 2022

-- The average temperature today is 18.03˚C;
+- The average temperature today is 17.22˚C;
-- With highs of 19.45˚C and lows of 9.12˚C.
+- With highs of 19.23˚C and lows of 8.75˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->